Eyelid Surgery for Men in Reading

 Male patients have several options for blepharoplasty.
 Upper eyelid surgery can remove the excess fat and drooping skin of the upper eyelids, improving range of vision and giving the eyes a more open appearance.
 Lower eyelid surgery can minimize bags under the eyes and tighten the lower eyelid skin.
 Upper and lower eyelid techniques can also be combined for overall improvement of the eyelids.

 Eyelid surgery in men generally yields a substantial and lasting improvement.
-Our plastic surgeons, Dr. Reedy and Dr. Fernandez, are both skilled in achieving results that, once healed, are difficult to detect as surgery and look natural to a man’s face.
+Our board certified plastic surgeons are skilled in achieving results that, once healed, are difficult to detect as surgery and look natural to a man’s face.

 Please contact us at Berks Plastic Surgery for a free consultation to see if you are a good candidate for eyelid rejuvenation.